-Stocks Are At All-Time Highs
+STOCKS ARE AT ALL-TIME HIGHS

+On Wednesday, both the Dow and the S&P 500 hit new all-time closing highs, though the S&P 500 was about a point short of its all-time intraday high during the session.

-In early trade on Monday, the Dow was up 27 points, the S&P 500 was up 5 points, and the Nasdaq was up 26 points.
+In early trade, the Dow was up 28 points, the S&P 500 was up about 1 point, and the Nasdaq was up 2 points.

-On Friday, the S&P 500 made an all-time closing high for the 45th time this year.

-Its a shortened holiday week for the market, with the market closed on Thursday and only open for a half day on Friday.
+The latest rise in stocks comes after the European Central Bank’s latest monetary policy statement, which saw the central bank do nothing with its benchmark interest rates, while ECB president Mario Draghi struck a decided dovish tone during his press conference.

+Following this press conference, the euro was falling against the dollar and European stocks were rallying.

 Business Insider Emails & Alerts